srekrishnas05/CPE-322/README.md

 # CPE 322 Repo
 ## **Hi there, I'm Sre krishna Subrahamanian, a student at Stevens Institute of Technology.
 I'm studying Computer Engineering.**

-A few of my interests are:
+A few of my interests are
 1. Math
 2. Physics
 3. Computers